Selected Web Resources For Political Science

 Rosen/Freedom From Fear/Newsweek/December 20 2004

-right after the election was word that U.S. President George W.
+White House right after the election was word that U.S. President

-had been reading a book.
-Notable in itself—the president isn't
+George W. Bush had been reading a book.
+Notable in

-pages) by Natan Sharansky, who had even been summoned to
+Natan Sharansky, who had even been summoned to the

-East took heart from this bit of news, while critics found yet another
+the Middle East took heart from this bit of news, while critics

 The Sharansky-Bush Perspective On Promoting